Henri-Mikael-Korpela/customer-ui-state-management-demo/README.md

 - Set up Dockerfile for NodeJS v20 (28 min)
 - Create Vite app with React, expose port 5173 for development, manage to display dev server example in the browser (12 min)
 - Configure frontend Dockerfile better, add setup instructions (~25 min)
+- Implement a basic listing of different pastries with image, name and description (54 min)